danknights/mice5035/tutorials/02_16s_feature_extraction/README.md

     cd 16s-closed-ref
  ```

-4. Find the sequencing data
+3. Examine the sequencing data
 You should already have the post-qc sequencing data in the tutorial 01 directory.
 Check to see that it is there:
  ```bash
     ls ../../01_preprocessing/16s-output/